Serialcomms/COM-Port-Enumeration-VBA/combobox/create_vba.md

 If applicable, try removing/inserting/enabling any Com Ports and check that the combo box updates correctly.

-The text "NO COM PORTS FOUND" will be displayed in the combo on a PC with no Com Ports available.
+"NO COM PORTS FOUND" will be displayed in the combo on a PC with no Com Ports available.

 Text defined in declarations section `Public Const TEXT_NO_COM_PORTS As String = "NO COM PORTS FOUND"`